I’m not surprised how often brands try to leverage celebrities and pop culture characters in their advertisements.

 Advance Auto Parts: DIE HARD IS BACK

-The Die Hard film franchise is centered around Detective Lieutenant John McClane, a hero that overcomes impossible odds to stop terrorists from carrying out their nefarious plans.
+The Die Hard film franchise is centred around Detective Lieutenant John McClane, a hero that overcomes impossible odds to stop terrorists from carrying out their nefarious plans.
 It’s about action, excitement, and explosions!
-It’s not about batteries, or about an auto-parts store, and so like the Quickbooks ad above, the association feels forced.
+It’s not about batteries or about an auto-parts store, and so like the Quickbooks ad above, the association feels forced.

 The two-minute spot is certainly entertaining, and you could argue that because it’s nearly impossible to forget the name of the battery now that it’s been associated with the classic film, it will result in a positive impact on brand awareness.